erooijak/oogstplanner/README.md

     `sudo su - postgres`
     `psql`

+     `-- Create a test user with password broccoli (encrypted) which is used in the connection string.`
     `CREATE ROLE zktest LOGIN ENCRYPTED PASSWORD 'md5638a57daa56afced2a664def8fa3d93d' NOSUPERUSER INHERITNOCREATEDB NOCREATEROLE NOREPLICATION;`
     `CREATE DATABASE "ZkTestDatabase" OWNER zktest;`